CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/slice.rst

   Selects whether the `Distance` and `Normal` parameters are specified in terms of the global Cartesian coordinate system or in `reciprocal cell space <https://en.wikipedia.org/wiki/Miller_index>`__.

+  Note: Miller indices are specified in terms of the periodic lattice established by the three simulation cell vectors only, not the physical lattice possibly formed by atoms/particles within the simulation cell, which may be different.

 Distance
   The (signed) distance of the cutting plane from the origin measured parallel to the plane normal.
   In `Cartesian` mode, the origin is the point (0,0,0) of the global simulation coordinate system